hardhats/vista-install-docs/New/SetUpHL7.rst

 Code for Registering a Patient
 """"""""""""""""""""""""""""""
 I wrote this `tiny routine<./OSEHL7.m>`_. to register a patient once an appropriate HL7 message has been received.
 It's a .m file.
-If you cannot import .m files, you can copy and paste it into an appropriate editor.
+If you cannot import .m files, you can copy and paste it into an appropriate editor and save the routine.

 Sending & Receiving Application
 """""""""""""""""""""""""""""""